elianalopez/Data-Structures-and-Algorithms-Notes-with-Python/README.md

 ### Space Complexity

-When determing space complexity, you have to ask, *how does the space usage of our algorithm change as input becomes larger?* An alternative question you can ask is, *How much memory, in a worse case senario, is needed?*
+When determining space complexity, you have to ask, *how does the space usage of our algorithm change as input becomes larger?* An alternative question you can ask is, *How much memory, in a worse case scenario, is needed?*

 * Space complexity includes both *auxiliary space* (temporary space) and used space